yene/macguide/README.md

 # macguide.org website

-all your terminal one-liners in one place, maybe
+All your terminal one-liners in one place, maybe.

 ## contributors
 original images and style by
 Nils <a href="http://www.falseone.org">http://www.falseone.org</a>